Vishxxi00/TodoBoard/README.md

 ## Installation

 I use Laravel Sail over Docker to build and develop this application.
-However, you could easily run this application locally without having Laravel Sail.
+You could easily run this application locally without having Laravel Sail.

 Follow the steps below to install and run the application locally.